FindMySchool LogoFindMySchool

 Ofsted’s June 2023 profile suggests a school where relationships and day-to-day conduct are not the primary concern, but where the consistency and impact of teaching, and the effectiveness of leadership oversight, need further improvement.
 That combination often feels, in practice, like a school where pupils generally know how to behave and feel safe, but where the academic experience can vary more than parents would like between classes or subjects.

-Kingsbury Primary’s latest Key Stage 2 results (2024) show a mixed but broadly credible outcomes picture:
+Kingsbury Primary’s current Key Stage 2 results show a mixed outcomes picture:

-Expected standard (reading, writing and maths combined): 72.33%, compared with an England average of 62%.
+• Expected standard (reading, writing and maths combined): 50%.

-Higher standard (greater depth across reading, writing and maths): 10%, compared with an England average of 8%.
+• Higher standard (greater depth across reading, writing and maths): 0%.

 For parents, the key implication is this: the combined measure is above England average, but the profile also hints at relative weakness in reading compared with maths and GPS.
 That matters because reading is the gateway to everything else by Year 6, particularly in a curriculum that increasingly expects independent access to longer texts.

 Rankings help contextualise the overall picture at scale.
-Ranked 10,695th in England and 21st in Tamworth for primary outcomes (FindMySchool ranking based on official data), Kingsbury sits below England average, in the band that corresponds to the bottom 40% nationally.
-That does not negate the above-average combined RWM figure, but it does suggest performance has not been consistently strong across the full set of measures and years used in the ranking model.
+Ranked 12,637th out of 14,978 schools in England for primary academic outcomes and 32nd in Tamworth on the local primary ranking (FindMySchool ranking based on official data), Kingsbury sits below England average, in the band that corresponds to the bottom 40% nationally.
+That does not negate individual strengths in the school offer, but it does suggest performance has not been consistently strong across the full set of measures and years used in the ranking model.

 A sensible parent takeaway is to look for evidence of consistency: how the school teaches early reading, how it supports weaker readers in Key Stage 2, and what it is doing to reduce variation between classes.
 If you are comparing multiple local options, the FindMySchool Local Hub and Comparison Tool can help you line up KS2 measures side-by-side rather than trying to remember numbers from multiple tabs.